-In fiscal 2017, salaries increased 5.83% with the addition of staff to meet the needs of increased enrollment.
-Employee benefits increased by 5.64%.
+In fiscal 2018, salaries increased 4.84% with the addition of staff to meet the needs of increased enrollment.
+Employee benefits increased by 7.93%.
 The District continues to investigate cost containment measures to minimize the effect rising insurance premiums have on the costs of the District's employee compensation packages.
+Approximately one-half of the increase in purchased serviced resulted from transportation of special needs students to and from school along with special programming opportunities.